semaphoreci/docs/next-gen-pipeline-guide.md

 ## Monorepos

-You can run separate pipelines against multiple projects inside single repository.
+You can run separate pipelines against multiple projects within single repository.
 For instance, you can run pipelines for both Backend and Frontend in parallel.

 <img src="https://github.com/semaphoreci/docs/raw/next-gen-pipeline-guide/public/monorepo.png"></img>